crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/api.md

 * Configurations: `(barclamp url) + /instance/[active | iid]`
    * iid
-      * name or DB if of the instance requested for the barclamp configuration
+      * name or DB id of the instance requested for the barclamp configuration
       * convenience value returns the active instance for the barclamp

 #### Documentation